mjzitek/virtual-pet/README.md

 # Virtual Pet Simulator

+** This project is part of a March "Code Jam" I am doing.
+Read more about it here: https://mikezitek.dev/blog/posts/march-code-jam **

 An AI-powered virtual pet application that allows users to interact with a digital pet through guided choices.

 ## Features